-Prerequisite: Child Development 3, 4 and 11 or equivalent.
+Prerequisite: Child Development 3 or 4 or 7: and 11 or equivalent.

-This course provides training for administrators of Early Childhood Programs on a variety of topics pertaining to supervision of early childhood programs.
-Topics discussed include: state and federal regulations, computer applications for administration, grant and proposal development, advocacy, leadership skills and team management techniques, developing a comprehensive parent partnership working with Desired Results, and legal issues.
+Students learn how to administrate an Early Childhood Program.
+Students analyze state and federal regulations and learn how to apply the information to developing and supervising a comprehensive, culturally sensitive, developmentally appropriate program.
+In addition, students learn about appropriate computer applications for administration, how to wrie grants and proposals for funds, use advocacy skills for community improvement, develop leadership skills and team management techniques, develop a comprehensive parent partnership, work with program evaluation tools, and understand legal issues.
 This course partially fulfills the licensing requirement for the director.